Children's Braces in Brighton & Hove

 By analysing your child’s teeth at this early stage we are able to determine whether your child will suffer from crowded or erupting teeth, require any tooth extraction, suffer from protruding teeth or need any jaw realignment work.
 Ultimately, we want to ensure the extent of orthodontic treatment your child may require is limited.

-If you would like to discuss early orthodontic treatment for your child, contact the practice today.
-We would be happy to answer any questions you may have.
+If you would like to discuss early orthodontic treatment for children or braces for children’s teeth, contact the practice today.
+We will be happy to answer any questions you may have.

-You can get braces during any stage of your life but it’s important to do your own research before opting to visit your orthodontist.
-Find out which option you’d prefer and then arrange a consultation with your orthodontist.
-They will perform some standard checks such as taking x-rays of your mouth and bite.
+You can get braces during any stage of your life, so your children will always be able to get braces if they need them, but it’s important to do your own research before opting to visit an orthodontist.
+Find out which option you would prefer and then arrange a consultation with your orthodontist.
+They will perform some standard checks, such as taking x-rays of your child’s mouth and bite.

-Arranging a consultation with your orthodontist is just the start of your journey towards a brighter smile and a healthier you.
-All orthodontists understand that getting braces is a big commitment for some, that’s why it’s important to raise any questions or concerns you may have during your consultation.
-However, you can rest assured that once your braces are fitted, your orthodontist will be there to answer any questions throughout your treatment process and thereon after.
+Arranging a consultation with an orthodontist at Splash Orthodontics is just the start of your journey towards a brighter smile and a healthier, happier child.
+We understand that getting braces is a big commitment for some, that’s why it’s important to raise any questions or concerns you may have during the consultation.
+However, you can rest assured that once your child’s braces are fitted, your orthodontist will be there to answer any questions throughout the treatment process and thereon after.